bmwoolard/horiseon/README.md

 # Horiseon

 ## Purpose
-A website that offers businesses with accessible resources for search engine optimization.
+An accessible website that offers businesses multiple strategies for search engine optimization.

 ## Built With
 * HTML